Rarely do two buildings have the same challenges but there is advice available.

 Easy access for all through the main entrance and throughout the building;

-Are cloakrooms and toilets, including accessible toilets, easily found;
+Are cloakrooms and toilets, including accessible toilets, well signed and easily found?

-Are ramps in place to assist access to all areas, including the chancel?
+Are ramps in place to assist access for everyone to all areas, including the chancel?

 Where appropriate, are there lifts to give access for all to upper floors?

-If possible are seats moveable to facilitate all sitting where they wish to do so?
+If possible, are seats moveable to facilitate all sitting where they wish to do so, including those in wheelchairs?

-Is there helpful external and internal signage in place including signs to assist those with dyslexia or dementia?
+Is there helpful external and internal signage in place including signs to assist those with visual impairment, dyslexia or dementia?

-Where screens are used are they of sufficient size and in helpful location for all users?
+Where screens are used within the building, are they of sufficient size and in helpful locations for all users?

 Where handouts are given are they available in large print and, if possible, adapted to assist those who benefit from particular signs, print type, font size, paper colour etc?

-This list is by no means comprehensive but help and advice is available if you wish.
+Help and advice is available if you wish.
 Please contact the Secretary of SCDG in the first instance. (email for the Secretary: Rowantreeass@outlook.com)

 The Committee on Church Art and Architecture (CARTA), Church of Scotland, has produced helpful guidance.
 Their publication “Open Church” gives general guidance from the Church’s perspective.
 CARTA also has a comprehensive list of instances of physical changes made to church buildings as a useful listing.